dhowe/gvision-test/README.md

 $ npm install
 $ npm start
 ```

-`then visit localhost:3000 in browser`
+<pre>then visit localhost:3000 in browser